 The Japan’s banking sector includes 5 city banks, 64 regional banks, 40 regional II banks, 263 Shinkin banks, 15 trust banks, 56 foreign banks and 22 bank holding companies.
 The Bank of Japan, founded in 1882, is the central bank of the country.
 Here is a list of the largest banks in Japan ranked by total assets.

 Mitsubishi UFJ Financial

 Headquartered in Tokyo, Mitsubishi UFJ Financial Group (MUFG) is the largest bank and financial services company in Japan by assets and market capitalization.
 It is also one of the top 10 banks in the world.
 At December 31, 2018, the consolidated balance sheet totalled US$2.8 trillion and deposits were US$1.67 trillion.
-The company's shares are traded on the Tokyo Stock Exchange (TSE/TYO) and the New York Stock Exchange (NYSE), with a market capitalization of US$74 billion as of August 1, 2019.
+The company's shares are traded on the Tokyo Stock Exchange (TSE/TYO) and the New York Stock Exchange (NYSE), with a market capitalization of US$74 billion as of December 10, 2019.

 Japan Post Bank

 Established in 2006, Japan Post Bank is the second largest bank in the country by total assets and the largest by number of customers.
 Unlike most commercial banks, it is mainly a savings financial institution.
 The Bank operates through a nationwide network of 24,020 post offices and 28,780 ATMs.
 As at December 31, 2018, the company’s total assets, deposits and shareholders equity reached US$1.9 trillion, US$1.65 trillion and US$81 billion, respectively.